The resources described below will help you identify and/or retrieve national laws pertaining to e-commerce and related topics.

 - Getting the Deal Through (GTDT)

-This multi-jurisdictional resource offers in-depth, practitioner-written summaries of national laws that govern cloud computing; domains and domain names; and e-commerce using a question and answer format.
+This multi-jurisdictional resource offers in-depth, practitioner-written summaries of national laws that govern digital business, cloud computing, domain names, and related topics using a standardized a question and answer format.
 Begin by selecting a practice area from the menu.
-Then select a jurisdiction or use the comparison tool to compare laws across multiple jurisdictions.
+Then select a jurisdiction to generate a report or select multiple jurisdictions to compare.
 Jurisdictional coverage varies by practice area.

 - International Encyclopaedia of Laws -- Cyber Law Online